 - Provide opportunities for students to share their perspectives and solutions for community issues through media and arts projects.

-- Work with youth to host events and activities for their peers.
+- Work with students to host events and activities for their peers.

 Social & physical environments

-- Make sure that students feel safe and comfortable in common spaces at your school.
+- Ensure that students feel safe and comfortable in common spaces at your school.
 Work with students to assess and make improvements to common spaces.

 Home, school & community partnerships